10 Days Iceland Ring Road In-depth Private Tour

 Skogafoss

-Further west along the coast is Skógafoss waterfall.
+Skogafoss – Further east along the coast is Skógafoss waterfall.
 Skógafoss is an incredibly picturesque sight.
-Tucked in a little gorge, the river Skógá tumbles down a 60 meter cliff before continuing down the landscape towards the Atlantic Ocean.
-Alongside the gorge a staircase can take you to the shelf above the waterfall for stunning views.
+Tucked in a little gorge, the river Skógá tumbles down a 60-meter cliff before continuing down the landscape towards the Atlantic Ocean.
+Alongside the gorge, a staircase can take you to the shelf above the waterfall for stunning views.
 See if you can count your steps on your way up.

 Seljalandsfoss

-The adventure begins when your arrival is announced by the powerful theatrics of Seljalandsfoss.
-Bring a raincoat and you’ll be able to make the short hike behind the falls.
-The scene behind the fall and the trembling ground from the power of the falling water makes for an automatic Instagram blockbuster!
+Seljalandsfoss – The adventure begins when our arrival is announced by the powerful theatrics of Seljalandsfoss.
+Bring a raincoat, and you’ll be able to make the short hike behind the falls.
+The scene behind the waterfall and the trembling ground from the power of the falling water make for an automatic Instagram blockbuster!

 30 minutes Admission ticket free